hurstie16s/hurstie16s/README.md

 I am entering my second studying Computer Science (MEng) at the University of Southampton this September.
 I have created projects in Java (javafx and maven projects), Python, C# and Haskell.
 I want to work on a project with C and I would like to create my own website.
-I now have a semi-working version for my swim time management system.
-Due to being back in university, work on projects will be less often unfortunately.
 - 🌱 I’m currently learning Dart and Haskell.
 - I' currently looking into using flutter for a UI for applications